7 Ways to Find Email Addresses For Your Qualified Leads

 Hunter is one of the most popular email finders around.
 Users can easily find email addresses by searching for specific domains and/or individual names.
 Once an email is found, it can be authenticated using Hunter's built-in email verification service.
 Hunter is equipped with a simple email marketing tool as well, so users can message leads as soon as they uncover their contact information.
 Hunter is available via web app, browser extension, and API.

 Pricing: Create a free account and search for 25 emails a month.
-Or sign up for a paid Hunter account for $49 to $399 a month, billed annually, to conduct more searches.
+Or sign up for a paid Hunter account for $49 to $499 a month, to conduct more searches.
 Note: Significant savings are available when opting for annual billing.

 Lusha is another top-rated email lookup tool.
 With it, users can quickly find the contact information they need to close deals, including email addresses and phone numbers.
 Lusha also allows users to export data to their CRMs via integrations with top tools like Salesforce and HubSpot.
 One of my favorite Lusha features helps users beef up contact data by automatically expanding CRM records based on data from LinkedIn and other trusted resources.
 Lush is available via web app and browser extension.